 Clearances: Authors must obtain all required company and government clearances prior to submitting a paper.
 A statement of clearance, signed by the submitting author, must accompany the final manuscript for the paper to be considered for publication.

-Interactive Forum Papers: Selected papers, based on both quality and suitability, will be presented in poster format that facilities interactive discussions.
+- Interactive Forum Papers: Select papers will be presented in poster format that facilitate interactive discussions.

 Best Student Paper Award: A student paper award contest will be held as part of the Symposium.
-Student papers will be reviewed in the same manner as all other conference papers.
-To be considered for an award, the student must have been a full-time student (9 hours/term graduate, 12 hours/term undergraduate) during the time the work was performed and be the lead author and presenter of the paper.
-The email address of the student’s advisor must be supplied during submission time.
-Upon submission, the student’s advisor will automatically receive a verification email regarding the manuscript.
-Papers accepted for the competition will be judged on content with prizes awarded for first, second, and third place.
-Complimentary registration will be given to the student finalists as well as the award winners.
-For finalist papers, Authors will also be requested to provide a poster format for the Finalist Student Paper Forum held jointly with the Industry Showcase during the Reception to enhance attendees’ experiences.
+Student papers will be reviewed in the same manner as all other papers.
+To be considered, the author must have been a full-time student (9 hours/term graduate, 12 hours/term undergraduate) during the time the work was performed and be the lead author and presenter of the paper.
+The email address of the student’s advisor must be supplied during submission time and will be used to verify the student eligibility.
+Complimentary registration will be given to the student finalists as well as the top-three award winners.
+Selected finalists will also present a poster for Sunday’s Symposium Showcase.

-Notification: Authors will be notified of acceptance in February 2018.
+Notification: Authors will be notified of acceptance on 22 February 2019.
 Authors of accepted papers will receive copyright release forms and instructions for publication and presentation.
-Final manuscripts for publication in the RFIC digest must be received by 22 March 2018.
+Final manuscripts for publication in the RFIC digest must be received by 22 March 2019.